joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 6. Click '**Az.Storage**' and select **Select.**
 7. Set the **runtime** version to: **5.1** & select impor**t**
 8. Wait for 5 minutes while the module imports.

+##### Create System Managed Identity

+Now that the base Modules have been updated, we need to create a System Managed Identity - this Managed Identity will allow the Azure Automation runbook to authenticate to your Azure resources - and, in our example - make changes, such as Disabling or Enabling the SFTP service.
+This System Managed Identity will need Storage Account Contributor rights.

+1. In the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal"), navigate to [**Azure Automation accounts**](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Automation%2FAutomationAccounts "Azure Automation Accounts").
+2. Find your Azure Automation account and click on it,